Skip to main content

 At its core, the concern about penalties touches upon a fundamental right to privacy and equity in both employment and health.
 Several federal laws form a protective barrier, establishing rules of engagement for how employers can implement wellness initiatives.

 It means you cannot be forced to participate, nor can you be denied health coverage or be punished in your employment for choosing not to.
-Your participation is an act of volition, an empowered choice to engage with your on your own terms.
+Your participation is an act of volition, an empowered choice to engage with your health data on your own terms.

 Understanding the Legal Safeguards